Websoft9Archive/ansible-nextcloud/docs/stack-components.md

 # Parameters

 The Nextcloud deployment package contains a sequence software (referred to as "components") required for Nextcloud to run.
-The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.
+Below list the important information, such as the component name, installation directory path, configuration file path, port, version, etc.

 ## Path

 ### Nextcloud

 Nextcloud installation directory: */data/wwwroot/nextcloud*
-Nextcloud configuration file: * /data/wwwroot/nextcloud/config/config.php*
+Nextcloud configuration file: */data/wwwroot/nextcloud/config/config.php*

+> (Nextcloud configuration file contains database connection configuration.
+If you change username and password of MySQL, remember to make corresponding modification in this file.)

 ### PHP